alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

     You may use either `Implementation using handler classes <#option-1-implementation-using-handler-classes>`_ or `Implementation using decorators <#option-2-implementation-using-decorators>`_
     options to write a skill.
-We strongly recommend you to **not** use either of the option and stick with it through out your skill, for better code structure.
+We strongly recommend you to choose **one** of the options and use it consistently throughout your skill, for better code structure.